 I am a Postgraduate Researcher and Grand Union Scholar in the School of Social Sciences & Global Studies.
 Funded by the Economic and Social Research Council of the UKRI, my research is interdisciplinary, currently combining legal geography and environmental ethics to explore the theory and practice of ecocide law in a UK context.

-I have worked in the environmental sector since 1996, graduating from the Open University in 2002 with a BSc Honours (Open) and a Diploma in Pollution Control whilst working as an analytical chemist in the contaminated land testing industry.
+I have worked in the environmental sector since 1996, having graduating from the Open University with a BSc Honours (Open) and a Diploma in Pollution Control whilst working as an analytical chemist in the contaminated land testing industry.
 I moved into the not-for-profit sector to work in environmental policy, first internationally at the UN affiliated Stakeholder Form (UNED-UK) and later, nationally at Wildlife and Countryside Link (Link).
-In 2007, I was awarded distinction for my MA in Environment, Policy, and Society dissertation entitled 'In Search of the Ecocentric Urbanite' in which I explored the recognition of the intrinsic value of nature of an urban wildlife area in south London.
+I was awarded distinction for my MA in Environment, Policy, and Society dissertation entitled 'In Search of the Ecocentric Urbanite' in which I explored the recognition of the intrinsic value of nature of an urban wildlife area in south London.

 In search of the ecocentric urbanite: Recognition of the intrinsic value of an urban wildlife area by South London residents [D836 Student Dissertation] (2007)